Faylixe/wage/Part I - Introduction/00 - Introduction.md

 this target is at the same time small enough to suceed in achieving it, and big enough to walk through many skills.

+## Audience

+This books is a perfect match for intermediate software engineer whom want to assess themselves, as well as improving their existing skills.
+We assume here that you are familiar with at least one programming language, and not familliar with low level programming (but it won't be a problem if you are).
+Since *Java* programming language is used here, it would be better if you have oriented object knowledge.

 ## Let's start !

 But before starting the job, we need to define which tools we will use to realize it.